Fine compactified moduli of enriched structures on stable curves: Defining compactified enriched structures

-to $T$ is an isomorphism (the sum running over those $G$ all of whose separating edges are contained in $A$).
-Again, if $S=T$ we immediately see that $\bar{\ca E}_S(S) = \bar{\ca E}(S)$.
+to $T$ is an isomorphism (the sum running over those $G$ all of whose separating edges are contained in $E$).
+Again, if $S=T$ we immediately see that $\overline{\ca E}_S(S) = \overline{\ca E}(S)$.

-We made similar definitions in the non-compactified case, but here things are actually much simpler; we do not have to worry about 1-alignment, instead we have a very general lemma: \begin{lemma} For all $\sigma$-simple-controlled $T/\ca M$ and $\ca M$-maps $T \to S$, we have that $\bar{\ca{E}}_S(T) = \bar{\ca E}(T)$. \end{lemma} More precisely, the discussion in the proof of \ref{lem:compatible_pullback} gives an obvious map $\bar{\ca{E}}_S(T) \to \bar{\ca E}(T)$, and we will prove that this is an isomorphism. \begin{proof} This almost comes from looking at the proof of \ref{lem:compatible_pullback}.
-The only extra thing we need to observe is that if $A$ is a nonempty set of edges of $\Gamma = \Gamma_S$ which does not come by pullback from the graph $\Gamma_T$ of $C_T/T$ (equivalently, at least one edge in $A$ is contracted under the map to $\Gamma_T$) then $f^*s^*\ca J_A$ is canonically trivial, and all the images of relevant $\bb{K}_G$ in it are zero, so the quotient in (\oref{eq:sup}) is trivially supported on the whole of $T$. \end{proof}
+We made similar definitions in the non-compactified case, but here things are actually much simpler; we do not have to worry about 1-alignment, instead we have a very general lemma: \begin{lemma} For all $\sigma$-controlled $T/\frak{M}$ and $\frak{M}$-maps $T \to S$, we have that $\overline{\ca{E}}_S(T) = \overline{\ca E}(T)$. \end{lemma} More precisely, the discussion in the proof of \ref{lem:compatible_pullback} gives an obvious map $\overline{\ca{E}}_S(T) \to \overline{\ca E}(T)$, and we will prove that this is an isomorphism. \begin{proof} This almost comes from looking at the proof of \ref{lem:compatible_pullback}.
+The only extra thing we need to observe is that if $E$ is a nonempty set of edges of $\Gamma = \Gamma_S$ which does not come by pullback from the graph $\Gamma_T$ of $C_T/T$ (equivalently, at least one edge in $E$ is contracted under the map to $\Gamma_T$) then $f^*s^*\ca J_{E}$ is canonically trivial, and all the images of relevant $\bb{K}_G$ in it are zero, so the quotient in (\oref{eq:sup}) clearly has Fitting support equal to $T$. \end{proof}